-6. Laser Beams should appear from all the different edges of the stage.
-This is easiest to achieve by first moving the clone to the Thief (at the centre of the stage), then selecting a random direction and moving 240 steps in that direction.
+- 6. Laser Beams should appear from all the different edges of the stage.
+This is easiest to achieve by first moving the clone to the origo at the centre of the stage.
+Then the clone repeatedly chooses a random position until it touches any edge of the stage.
+At this point the clone is still hidden, so the player will not see the search happening.
 After reaching the edge in this fashion, the clone turns towards the Thief, becomes visible and begins to move slowly.
-If the clone touches Mirror Dust, movement stops and the clone is deleted.
+If the clone touches Mirror Dust, movement stops and the clone is deleted. - 7.
+Switch to the Thief's scripts.
+Add a new script which checks whether the Thief touches a Laser Beam.
+If a Laser Beam reaches the Thief, the thief is caught and the game ends.